Jessica Lee Goldyn

-Jessica Lee Goldyn (born December 26, 1985) is an American Broadway actress who performed in the revival of A Chorus Line as Val.
-She played the lead role of Cassie from August 10, 2008 opposite Mario Lopez who played the character Zack, until the show ended its Broadway revival run on August 17, 2008.
+Jessica Lee Goldyn (born December 26, 1985) is an American musical theatre actress, singer, and dancer best known for creating the role of Val in the Broadway revival of A Chorus Line.
+Goldyn played the lead role of Cassie from August 10, 2008 opposite Mario Lopez as Zack, until the show ended its Broadway revival run on August 17, 2008.
 Goldyn had been an understudy for the lead character of Cassie.

-She played Annie in Annie the Musical at age 21.
+She played the title role in Annie (musical) at age 21, and appeared as Nini (replacement) in Moulin Rouge!
+The Musical.

-Goldyn appeared in The Paper Mill Playhouse (NJ) rendition of "Chorus Line" in the star role of Cassie from October 7 through October 28, 2012.
+Goldyn appeared in The Paper Mill Playhouse (NJ) rendition of A Chorus Line in the star role of Cassie from October 7 through October 28, 2012.

 Early Training

 Goldyn grew up in Parsippany-Troy Hills, New Jersey where she spent her early years dancing.
 Her mother taught her dance until she was old enough to attend dance class.
 Additionally, she did gymnastics competitively, starting around age 7.

 At 12, she was cast in a production of Gypsy at the Paper Mill Playhouse.
-During her teen years she played nearly every female character in a Chorus Line, including a female version of Mike.
+During her teen years she played nearly every female character in a A Chorus Line, including a female version of Mike.

 She attended the Professional Performing Arts School in New York but never graduated.
 Instead she received her GED after getting hired in a non-Equity tour of Fosse.

 Goldyn has trained with the New Jersey Ballet Company and has been a student and instructor at the Worth Tyrrell Studios.

 Goldyn was a Children's Foundation for the Arts grant recipient from 1998 to 2003.

 Personal life

 On Instagram, Goldyn has posted openly about her sobriety.
 She has been sober since 2013.

+In March 2023, Goldyn was engaged to fellow performer Blake Zelesnikar (credits include the national tours of Mean Girls, An American in Paris, The Phantom of the Opera, and Flashdance the Musical).

 Previous Work

-Goldyn's professional debut was in the ensemble of Gypsy at the Paper Mill Playhouse in September 1998.
+Goldyn's professional debut was in the ensemble of Gypsy at Paper Mill Playhouse in September 1998.

-Goldyn has been credited in various roles over the years.
-Some of them include: Fosse, regional production of A Chorus Line also as Val, Sweet Charity as Charity, Ensemble of A Christmas Carol at North Shore Music Theatre, and Ensemble of Pippin at the Arvada Center.
-Goldyn has previously played the Chorus Line character Cassie before, as well as Val in addition to roles in Sweet Charity and Pippin.
+Goldyn’s various regional theatrical credits include Fosse, A Chorus Line (Val), Sweet Charity (Charity), A Christmas Carol at North Shore Music Theatre, and Pippin at the Arvada Center.